yevgeni-integrate-ai/VFAE/README.md

 ### Let's clean and prepare the data

-(KH COMMENT - I find the cleaning section to be a bit long and detailed - not sure you need to recount every step.
-That said, I do like what you noticed about the violations column...what would you remove to shorten this by 50% at least?)

-We take the time of day and convert it to an hour integer.
-We take the date and convert it to a month integer.

-To avoid including too many locations in the ‘location_raw’ feature, thereby significantly increasing the sparseness of the final dataframe, we keep only the most frequent 20 locations, which account for nearly 90% of all records.
-The remaining values are set to null, and will be imputed as described further down.
+For more details on the cleaning and processing of the data, please take a look at our attached GitHub repository.

-The violations column is an interesting one.
+Here we would mention only the violations column, which we found interesting one.
 It includes lists of strings, each denoting the violations (allegedly) performed by the person.
 For model simplicity we only want to focus on one, and we want to make sure it is the one that is most severe.
 Overall there are 12 unique violations included in the dataset, ordered here with #1 being the worst (which is a subjective definition):

 1. dui
 2. speeding